Camera Trap Detection Rate

 Evidence & Context

-Camera Trap Detection Rate (CTR), expressed as detections per 100 trap-nights, representing the activity rate of native ground-dwelling fauna.
+Camera Trap Detection Rate (CTR), typically expressed as detections per 100 trap-nights, is a relatively simple index of animal activity

 Sources (1)